janwilmake/forgithub.popular/README.md

 - retrieve repo details using GitHub API
 - retrieve README.md from raw.githubusercontent.com
 - get `token-tree` from ziptree.uithub.com (use env.ZIPTREE_SECRET)
-- stores all of it in an SQLite DO
+- stores all of it in a DORM SQL table `repositories`.

-The DO simply has one `fetch` endpoint to upsert an item into the DB.
 The table contains details_json, readme, tree, popular_date (YYYY-MM-DD)

-The aggregate task in the queue (at the end) fetches all popular_date of todays date, and puts the result in a R2 under `latest`.
+The aggregate task in the queue (at the end) fetches all popular_date of todays date, and puts the result in a KV under `latest`.

-The worker itself, then, outputs the content of KV latest at `/index.json`
+The worker itself, then, outputs the content of KV latest at `/index.json`, a markdownified version at `/index.md`, and a landingpage viewing them at `/index.html`.
+Based on the accept header, the right one is chosen if `index.ext` wasn't specified.

+Besides this, the worker exposes /trigger and /aggregate that, given the right admin secret, will perform these actions that are normally handled by the schedule and queue.

+# Getting started

+- You can clone this repo and easily host on Cloudflare yourself
+- You can then run `/trigger` to start indexing.
+Change the 500 into a lower number to be done faster (for testing purposes )
+- `/aggregate` allows intermediately aggregating into the KV
+- To explore the data in the DORM: https://studio.outerbase.com/local/new-base/starbase and fill https://popular.forgithub.com/admin